At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • Vegetovascular disorders: changes in blood pressure, headache, vomiting, nausea, dizziness, tachycardia,.

-crisis form
+Crisis form

 Atypical manifestations of PMS

-Violations in the nervous and emotional spheres:
+Disturbances in the nervous and emotional spheres:

 • anxiety disorders

-• feeling of unreasonable sadness
+• feeling of unreasonable melancholy

 • depression